exercism/clojure/exercises/practice/kindergarten-garden/.docs/instructions.md

 ........................
 ```

+There are 12 children in the class:

+- Alice, Bob, Charlie, David,
+- Eve, Fred, Ginny, Harriet,
+- Ileana, Joseph, Kincaid, and Larry.

+Each child gets 4 cups, two on each row.
-Their teacher assigns cups to the children alphabetically by their names, which means that Alice comes first and Larry comes last.
+Their teacher assigns cups to the children alphabetically by their names.

 Here is an example diagram representing Alice's plants: